adelinor/angular-hierarchical-route/README.md

   [#/admin](http://adelinor.github.io/angular-hierarchical-route/sample/with-route-only/#/admin)
   in the sample)

 * Create a big directive for the complex route to make it into a sort of mini-application.
-I personally tried this approach and ended-up with a huge blob module that was going against the AngularJS good practices.
+I personally tried this approach and ended-up with a big blob module not very understandable.

 * Using routing.
 With experience this is what best fits with the AngularJS way of working.
 As side benefits you enable the back button